OWASP/www-policy/operational/events.md

 ## Responsibilities

-Regional Event Teams are solely responsibility for managing their respective Event.
+Regional Event Teams are solely responsible for managing their respective Event.
 Some of those responsibilities include:
 - All event management logistics, budget management, website content, promotional items, site selection, catering, and venue
 - Manage facility space allocation and programming layout
 - Management of other meetings and receptions